ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-of. but the things efVJo
-creep ih, and ou r-^nines will soon
-l° r gotten. ~ Days will continue to
-,nove on &gt; and laughter and song will be
 heard in ihe-place where we die; and the
 eye that mourned for us Will be dried
 and glisten again w 1 fch|jof; s-nd